Nativity and ancestry: Immigrant inclusion is integral to cultural and economic vitality.

 • States such as California, Florida, and New York have had large increases in their immigrant populations since 1990.
 Comparatively, states such as Idaho and Wyoming have remained majority white and US-born.

-• The majority of the Asian American population are immigrants while the majority of the Latinx population are US-born.
+• The majority of Asian Americans are immigrants while the majority of Latinx people are US-born.

 Drivers of Inequity